A Small Family Business: History

 In 2009, to mark the playwright's 70th birthday and the 50th anniversary of Alan's first play, the BBC broadcast a radio adaptation of the play directed by Martin Jarvis with Alfred Molina leading a strong ensemble cast.
 In April 2014, the National Theatre revived the play with the outgoing Artistic Director Nicholas Hytner citing the play was as relevant as ever when discussing the revival in correspondence with Alan; it opened to generally strong reviews with particular acclaim for Nigel Lindsay as Jack McCracken and Matthew Cottle as Benedict Hough.
 The production was also streamed to 1,100 screens in over 40 countries as part of the NT Live programme - the largest NT Live broadcast at that time.
 This also marked the first Ayckbourn production to be broadcast / streamed live and also finally gave Scarborough audiences the chance to see one of the few Ayckbourn plays which has never been staged in the playwright's adopted home-town.

-A Small Family Business still in repertory at the National Theatre, Alan returned to Scarborough and the Stephen Joseph Theatre In The Round company.
+Back in 1988, with A Small Family Business still in repertory at the National Theatre, Alan returned to Scarborough and the Stephen Joseph Theatre In The Round company.
 It had been an extraordinarily successful two years for him and saw his talents as a director widely recognised for the first time.
 A View From The Bridge and A Small Family Business won both acclaim and several major awards as well as an Olivier nomination for Best Director.
 All this made a significant difference to how Alan and his playwriting was approached by critics and marked a significant point in his career.
 The wider impact of the play is hard to measure, but it was certainly influential.
 Michael Billington named it as one of his British plays of both the decade in 1989 and of the century in 1997.
 Meanwhile, the playwright Mark Ravenhill has stated A Small Family Business was the political play of the 1980s and had been an inspiration to him as a writer.

 Behind The Scenes: A Small Business